Skip to content

 Disclaimer: This article presents financial analysis based on publicly available information as of March 2026.
 Gold Card costs are subject to change.
 This article does not constitute legal or financial advice.
 Consult an immigration attorney and financial advisor for personalized guidance regarding your specific situation.

-Data sources: Trump administration Gold Card program announcements (2025), USCIS Fee Schedule (April 2024), EB-5 Reform and Integrity Act of 2022, EB5Status financial analysis.
+Data sources: Executive Order 14351 (September 19, 2025), trumpcard.gov fee schedule (launched December 10, 2025), USCIS Fee Schedule, EB-5 Reform and Integrity Act of 2022, EB5Status financial analysis.
 Trust tiers: Yellow (Gold Card costs and program details), Blue (EB-5 statutory data), Gray (derived fee estimates and financial modeling), Orange (tax treatment analysis).

 ES